ray-project/ray/doc/source/tune-usage.rst

     # Limit the number of rows.
     reporter = CLIReporter(max_progress_rows=10)
-    # Add a custom metric column, in addition to accuracy, loss, total time and iterations.
+    # Add a custom metric column, in addition to the default metrics.
+    # Note that this must be a metric that is returned in your training results.
     reporter.add_metric_column("custom_metric")
     tune.run(my_trainable, progress_reporter=reporter)